astarub/campus_app/Translation.md

 All translation files are located inside the `assets/l10n/`-folder and use the basic [ARB-syntax](https://localizely.com/flutter-arb/).
 The file `l10n.yaml` defines some general configuration to provide multi-language support.

+The naming convention for the language files is `l10n_` followed by the [ISO 639 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) followed by `_yyy.arb` where `yyy` is an additional information like informal, formal, local slang, etc.

 ---

 ## Open-Call for Translator

-If you don't mind to handle JSON-like text documents, than feel free to add a translation to our project.
+If you speak any of the languages which are missing a translation feel free to add a translation to our app.
 It's pretty simple:

 1. Copy & Paste the file `l10n_en.arb` and rename it to your language code.
 For example: `l10n_de.arb`.
 2. Open it with an text editor of your choice.